jaerrib/kadenz/README.md

 ## Overview

-Kadenz is being developed as my final project with [Coding Dojo](https://www.codingdojo.com/).
-It is planned to be a fundraising web app for school groups, such as marching band boosters, using the Django framework.
+Kadenz was developed using the Django framework as my final project with [Coding Dojo](https://www.codingdojo.com/).
+It was planned as a fundraising web app for school groups, such as marching band boosters.
+Stretch goals and other functionality will likely be added in the future.

 ## MVP target

-- User login and registration
+- [x] User login and registration
-- Group CRUD
+- [x] Organization CRUD
-- Event CRUD
+- [x] Event CRUD
-- RSVP to events
+- [x] RSVP to events

 ## Stretch goals

-- Uploading of images to group pages
+- [ ] Uploading of images to group pages
-- Usage of map API on event pages
+- [x] Usage of map API on event pages
-- CRUD functionality on sales, including:
+- [ ] CRUD functionality on sales, including:
   - Adding items, such as candy bars, to a sale
   - Allowing "guest" checkout
   - Integration of payment API, such as Stripe or Paypal